-The NSW Government is replacing the ageing NSW regional rail fleet of XPT, XPLORER and Endeavour trains, which includes trains that are up to 36 years old.
+The NSW Government is replacing the ageing NSW regional rail fleet of XPT, XPLORER and Endeavour trains.

-A new train maintenance facility will be built in Dubbo to stimulate the regional economy and help create sustainable job opportunities and skills.
+A new Regional Rail maintenance facility will be built in Dubbo to support the new fleet, stimulate the regional economy and help create sustainable job opportunities and skills.

 The new trains will improve safety, accessibility, amenities and reliability for customers who travel from Sydney to many regional centres in NSW, as well as Canberra, Melbourne and Brisbane.

-- Reversible seating, spacious buffet cars and overhead luggage storage
+- Directional seating, spacious buffet cars and overhead luggage storage

 - Accessible toilets on every train, wider doors, single-deck carriages, priority seating and accessible help points